0glabs/0g-doc/docs/og-da.md

 ### AI & Machine Learning

 0G DA is particularly focused on supporting decentralized AI, allowing full AI models and vast datasets to be stored and accessed on-chain.
-This infrastructure is essential for advanced AI applications that demand high data throughput and availability, such as training large language models (LLMs) and managing entire AI agent networks.
+This infrastructure is essential for advanced AI applications that demand high data throughput and availability, such as training large language models (LLMs) and managing entire AI agent Networks.